Safety Awareness Plan

 - Contact the player’s parent or legal guardian if they are not onsite at the time of the incident.

 - Document the incident with as much detail as possible the ASAP Incident/Injury Tracking Report.
-Send a copy of the form to the MCLL Safety Officer.
+Send a copy of the form to our Safety Officer.

 - If medical attention is needed, be sure to have an AIG Accident Notification Claim Form on hand to provide to the family and explain our league’s Accident Insurance is through AIG.
 Learn more about the LL Insurance.